Modern views. Ancient muse.

 When gently massaged onto your face, the silk cocoons release sericin, which helps make your complexion clearer and smoother.
 Stick to this routine for at least four weeks (that’s how long it takes for skin to renew itself) and you will experience softer and plumper skin, with spots and lines gradually decreasing.

-See the benefits for yourself with our Amrutini® Overnight Oasis Luminosity Dewdrops, a hyper-hydrating elixir that comes with four copper crusted silk cocoons.
+See the benefits for yourself with our Amrutini® Luminosity Dewdrops Serum, a hyper-hydrating elixir that comes with four copper crusted silk cocoons.
 Exfoliate regularly with the cocoons and replenish with the Luminosity Dewdrops – your skin will feel discernably softer, plumper and more hydrated.

 PRODUCTS IN THIS STORY